 - Soak the ladyfingers in the coffee mixture briefly.
 Don’t let them get soggy.

-- I highly recommend making the ladyfingers the day before and let them dried out at room temperature overnight, so they have the perfect texture to dip into the coffee.
+- I highly recommend making the ladyfingers the day before and letting them dry out at room temperature overnight, so they have the perfect texture to dip into the coffee.

 Nutrition